Explore this course:

 1 year full-time

-You'll be taught through a mixture of lectures with academic and industry experts, seminars, tutorials, student-led group work, practical sessions in academic and industry labs and research placements in clinical, regulatory and industry settings.
+You will learn through lectures by academics and industry experts, seminars, tutorials, student-led group work, practical sessions, and research placements in clinical, regulatory and industry settings.
 You may also have the opportunity to attend a gene and cell therapies conference.

-Assessment is primarily through written assignments, coursework, short answer question examinations, poster and oral presentations and lay blogs.
-The research project is assessed by a thesis and presentation.
+You will be assessed through written assignments, coursework, short answer exams, posters, presentations and blogs.
+The research project is assessed by a dissertation and presentation.

 If you have any questions about entry requirements, please contact the department.